DrDecagon/ilianas-SoundPad/README.md

 After installation, there should be a shortcut on the desktop named Iliana's SP Playlist Tool.
 Run this to set sound lists for the numpad.

-You may have to manually modify /etc/udev/rules.d/70-hotkey-pad.rules to include your device ID.

-You may have to manually modify the $HOME/KeypadSB/soundpad.sh file to use your model of numpad.
-The following lines will need to be tweaked:
-  * xinput --disable 'keyboard:2.4G Mouse'
-  * actkbd -D -q -c $HOME/KeypadSB/config/actkbd.conf -d /dev/input/by-id/usb-1ea7_2.4G_Mouse-event-kbd

-(I plan to implement a selector for these last 2 steps in the future.)

 ## Manual Installation (depreciated)